YahooArchive/express-yui/README.md

 });
 app.set('yui default base', 'http://mycdn.com/path/to/static/{{groupDir}}/');
 app.set('yui default root', 'static/{{groupDir}}/');
-app.yui.registerGroup('foo', 'path/to/foo-1.2.3'); // if you use locator, this is not needed
 ```

-in which case you don't need to use `yui.static` middleware since you are not
+In this case you don't need to use `yui.static` middleware since you are not
-serving local files.
+serving local files, unless the app should work as origin server.

 With this configuration, a group called `foo` with version `1.2.3` will produce urls like these:

   * http://mycdn.com/path/to/combo?static/foo-1.2.3/bar/bar-min.js&static/foo-1.2.3/baz/baz-min.js
   * http://mycdn.com/path/to/static/foo-1.2.3/bar/bar-min.js

 API Docs
 --------